keelback-code/odd-art-history/README.md

 * Responsive design for different viewports, including a hamburger menu for mobiles and smaller tablets

-*I want to view interesting information on paintings *
+*I want to view interesting information on paintings*

 * Painting pages will have odd facts on each painting, and Odd Resources page will have further information if user is still interested

 *I want to find further information and non-academic resources*

 * The Odd Resources page will provide further non-academic information

-A first time visitor who is already interested in the field and comes to the site looking for something different to the usual academic information (such as Jstor):
+**A first time visitor who is already interested in the field and comes to the site looking for something different to the usual academic information:**

 *I want to view sources for information if needed*

 * Each painting page will have links and references for the information and images used.
 In theory, if user suggestions are added to the site then the user name would also be added (with their permission).

-A returning visitor wishing to contribute to the site:
+**A returning visitor wishing to contribute to the site:**

 *I want to to suggest a painting or artwork to be featured*